Suamere/user-groups/email-templates/accepted-sponsored.md

 ### 36 Degrees North

 Additionally, we are pleased to offer space for your group to meet at [36°N](https://www.36degreesnorth.co/contact/).
-Please contact Luke Crouch (@groovecoder in Slack) for more infromation.
+Please contact Luke Crouch (@groovecoder in Slack) for more information.

 { if approved for food/drink reimbursement }